eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 TLS Version
 """""""""""

 When using TLS, you may specify the TLS version to use.
-Starting from version 3.6, privacyIDEA offers TLS v1.3 by default.
+Starting from version 3.6, eduMFA offers TLS v1.3 by default.

 TLS certificates
 """"""""""""""""

-When using TLS with LDAP, you can tell privacyIDEA to verify the certificate.
+When using TLS with LDAP, you can tell eduMFA to verify the certificate.
 The according checkbox is visible in the WebUI if the target URL starts with *ldaps* or when using STARTTLS.

 You can specify a file with the trusted CA certificate, that signed the TLS certificate.
-The default CA filename is */etc/privacyidea/ldap-ca.crt* and can contain a list of base64 encoded CA certificates.
-PrivacyIDEA will use the CA file if specified.
+The default CA filename is */etc/eduMFA/ldap-ca.crt* and can contain a list of base64 encoded CA certificates. eduMFA will use the CA file if specified.
 If you leave the field empty it will also try the system certificate store (*/etc/ssl/certs/ca-certificates.crt* or */etc/ssl/certs/ca-bundle.crt*).